jasonbrooks/byo-atomic/README.md

 ## Optional: Create your own Atomic image

+_This section is in need of update.
+Check out Brent Baude's [blog post](http://developerblog.redhat.com/2015/01/15/creating-custom-atomic-trees-images-and-installers-part-2/) for your image-building needs._

 First, build and configure the builder.
 Install Fedora 21 (Fedora 20 or CentOS 7 can work, too, but F21 includes the rpm-ostree packages we need by default, now, so that's what I'm using here).
 You can build trees and images for Fedora or CentOS from the same builder, and the versions don't have to match.